• Home

 Preparing for Interviews

-• Mock Interviews: Practice makes perfect.
+• Mock Interviews: Practice makes you perfect.
 Try mock interviews with friends, family, or career services at your school.

 • Current Events: Knowing about recent landmark judgments or legal news can provide excellent talking points during the interview.

-How to Secure an Internship: Best Practices
+How to Get Law Internship: Best Practices

 Networking